If you are struggling to log in, we’ve compiled some tips which might help you.

 Stocks and shares junior ISAs can fall in value

-The money invested in a stocks and shares junior ISA is affected by changes in the stock market.
+The money invested in a stocks and shares JISA is affected by changes in the stock market.
 This means the value of your investments could go down as well as up, so your child may get back less than has been put in.

 Weighing up your options

-So, is it a good idea to open a junior ISA for your child?
+So, is it a good idea to open a JISA for your child?

-Well, you'll be growing a nest egg that only they can access and only when they turn 18.
+Well, you'll be building up a lump sum that only they can access and only when they turn 18.
 JISAs are tax-free, and anyone can pay into an account, so friends and relatives can contribute to your child's future.
 It's also a good way to start teaching your child about money and long-term saving.

-But, like other most savings accounts, there are a few things to consider.
-Money saved in a cash JISA can lose its value over time and money invested in a stocks and shares JISA is affected by changes in the stock market.
+But, like other most savings accounts, there are a few things to consider, especially when it comes to choosing between cash and stocks and shares.
+Money saved in a cash JISA can lose its value over time if inflation goes up by more than interest rates, while money invested in a stocks and shares JISA is affected by changes in the stock market so the value of your investments could go down.

 What would you like to do next?